kirdreamer/SolutionsForCodewars/README.md

 # SolutionsFromCodewars
 ---
-This repository contains all java-solutions from website codewars.com
+This repository contains all java-solutions for website codewars.com